iwanalabs/econagents/docs/source/Overview.rst

 Game State
 ~~~~~~~~~~

-The state file defines data structures for game state:
+The state file defines data structures for game state.

+For example, in a Harberger Tax simulation, you might have the following state:

 .. code-block:: python

     from econagents import GameState, MetaInformation, PrivateInformation, PublicInformation

     class Meta(MetaInformation):
-        another_meta_info_field: str
+        game_name: str

     class PrivateInfo(PrivateInformation):
-        private_info_field: str
+        wallet: str

     class PublicInfo(PublicInformation):
-        public_info_field: str
+        winning_condition: str

     class MyGameState(GameState):
         meta: Meta = Field(default_factory=Meta)
         private_information: PrivateInfo = Field(default_factory=PrivateInfo)
         public_information: PublicInfo = Field(default_factory=PublicInfo)

-This state will be available to all agents when handling phases.
+The game state will be available to all agents during the phases.
 You can use them in prompts or in any custom phase handling logic.

 The state is updated automatically using the information received from the game server.
 You can customize the state update logic using the approaches shown in the :doc:`State Management <State_Management>` section.

 Game Runner
 -----------

-To run an experiment you need to:
+Finally, to run an experiment you need to use the `GameRunner` class.
+This class is responsible for gluing everything together: agent managers and roles, game state, and the game server.

 1. Create a new game on your server
 2. Set up the agent roles, agent managers, and game state